Preventing Hateful Extremism and Promoting Social Cohesion Commission

 In September 2017, the Mayor of Greater Manchester, Andy Burnham, set up an independent commission to consider how to tackle hateful extremism, social exclusion and radicalisation.

-The Commision is chaired by Cllr Rishi Shori, leader of Bury Council, and GMCA's lead member for young people and social cohsion; and it is vice-chaired by Cllr Jean Stretton, leader of Oldham Council and GMCA’s lead member for equality, fairness and inclusion.
+The Commission was chaired by Cllr Rishi Shori, leader of Bury Council, and GMCA's lead member for young people and social cohesion.

 - To consider how Prevent operates in Greater Manchester